 In this counseling answer:

-• Oftentimes when people are on their own for the first time with no parental restraints they can fall into a lot of haram behaviors as you see.
+• Oftentimes when women and men are on their own for the first time with no parental restraints they can fall into a lot of haram behaviors as you see.
 Usually, this is a phase that passes.

 • This phenomenon is not limited to women.

-• Rather than get angry and vindictive concerning this, it is better than you pray for your brothers and sisters.
+• Rather than get angry and vindictive concerning this, it is better that you pray for your brothers and sisters.

 • Until you deal with your issues regarding your disappointment, anger, and hurt over which you have seen in the Muslim Community regarding sinful behaviors, marriage may not be recommended at this time.